 Swedish Motors has been in business since 1974.
-Lately, we’ve realized that many folks in the Boulder, CO area don’t even know that we can work on their newer Volvos and Subarus, and we want to change that.
+Lately, we’ve realized that many folks in the Boulder, CO area don’t even know that we can work on their newer Volvos, and we want to change that.
 Having us perform a regularly scheduled service will not void your factory warranty.
 We cannot however take care of warranty problems.
-Only a Volvo or Subaru dealer can do that.
+Only a Volvo dealer can do that.

 We provide many services including engine repair, transmission repair, electrical repair, brake repair, tune-ups, oil changes and factory recommended scheduled maintenance services, just to name a few.